The Honolulu Museum of Art Spalding House

 Parking is FREE in the Spalding House parking lot.

 Please do not park in the surrounding neighborhood.

 Please lock your vehicle and do not leave valuables in sight.

 At Spalding House

-• Five main galleries, the Cades Pavillion, Surface Gallery, and the pop-up gallery at Spalding House Café.
+• See art in five main galleries, the Cades Pavillion, outdoor Surface Gallery, and in Spalding House Café.

 • Sculpture-filled gardens overlooking Diamond Head and Honolulu.
 The collection includes works by such artists as Satoru Abe, Toshiko Takaezu, Deborah Butterfield and George Rickey.

 • David Hockney's L'Enfant et les sortilèges.
 Part of the Museum's permanent collection, housed in the Cades Pavilion.